caugustine2022/Resume/README.md

 ##### *Average Hrs/Wk: 40*

+* Assisted in implementing cloud infrastructure projects by designing, deploying, and optimizing cloud environments for scalability and performance, while also developing and implementing automation scripts and tools to streamline provisioning, deployment, and management processes.
-* Collaborated with cross-functional teams to manage and maintain AWS cloud infrastructure, ensuring high availability, scalability, and security for mission-critical applications.
+* Managed cloud infrastructure upgrades, migrations, and maintenance activities, ensuring high availability, reliability, and cost optimization of cloud services.
-* Worked in a team to set up and configure AWS resources, including EC2 instances, VPCs, S3 buckets, IAM, and RDS databases.
-Optimized AWS resources for performance, cost, and security, leveraging services like Auto Scaling, EC2 Spot Instances, and AWS Trusted Advisor.
-* Contributed to Docker-based application deployment, used Terraform for infrastructure-as-code (IaC) to automate provisioning, managed CI/CD pipelines with Jenkins, with 90%-time reduction—Orchestrated containerized applications with Kubernetes for improved deployment efficiency.
-* Established robust monitoring and alerting using AWS CloudWatch and Prometheus with Grafana, proactively identifying and resolving performance bottlenecks.
+* Conducted regular assessments and audits of cloud infrastructure to identify vulnerabilities, risks, and compliance gaps, recommending and implementing mitigation strategies.
-* Collaborated with security teams to conduct regular audits and Implemented security best practices, including IAM policies, encryption, network ACLs, and VPC peering, to protect cloud resources from unauthorized access and data breaches.
+* Collaborated with cross-functional teams to integrate security controls, networking configurations, and automation tools into cloud environments to enhance operational efficiency and data protection.
+* Participated in incident response activities, troubleshooting cloud-related issues, conducting root cause analysis, and implementing preventive measures to enhance the resilience of cloud infrastructure.

 ### iCare Medical Systems | Texas City, TX

-#### Linux Operations Engineer //*(Contract) - Hybrid-Remote*
+#### Cloud and Linux Operations Engineer //*(Contract) - Hybrid-Remote*

 ##### *April 2016 - March 2018*

 ##### *Average Hrs/Wk: 32-60*

-*	Managed high-availability CentOS and Ubuntu server infrastructure, provided tier 2 support for Linux issues, ensuring rapid problem resolution, achieving 99.9% uptime.
+*	Managed high-availability CentOS and Ubuntu server infrastructure, and provided tier 2 support for Linux systems issues, ensuring rapid problem resolution, achieving 99.9% uptime.
-*	Developed Bash and Python automation scripts; installed, configured, and managed LAMP (Linux/Apache/MySQL/PHP) Stacks using Ansible playbook, reducing manual tasks by 60%..
+*	Created Bash and Python scripts for automation; deployed and managed LAMP (Linux/Apache/MySQL/PHP) Stacks through Ansible playbook, slashing manual workload by 60%.
-*	Evaluated and recommended new technologies to improve performance and scalability.
-*	Contributed to network design, enhancing security through VLANs and firewalls.
-*	Implemented monitoring solutions (Nagios, Prometheus) for proactive system health management.
-*	Performed system performance tuning, monitored vulnerability assessments, analyzed application logs; Performed security audits, and applied patches for PCI-DSS and HIPAA compliance for instance.
-*	Mentored junior team members to foster professional growth and expertise.
+*	Implemented encryption mechanisms and data protection controls for sensitive information stored in the cloud, collaborating with DevOps teams to integrate security controls into the CI/CD pipeline.
+*	Developed and maintained cloud security architecture frameworks, ensuring compliance with regulatory requirements, and implemented log management monitoring solutions (Nagios and Prometheus/Grafana) for real-time detection of security incidents in the cloud environment.
+*	Implemented secure configurations and access controls for cloud infrastructure components and collaborated with incident response teams to investigate and resolve security breaches in cloud environments.

 ### test IO | San Francisco, CA.